Whickham School is proud to be at the heart of the community and our large sixth form plays a full and active part in helping achieve this.

 Every year a large number of Sixth Form students complete the Duke of Edinburgh award either at Bronze or Gold level.
 The award is run at school and all expeditions/training is organised through the school.
 For more information please see Mr Golightly.

-The School Band always has a strong Sixth Form presence as do the various school productions, which include Sixth Form musicians, actors/actresses, dancers and the
+The School Band always has a strong Sixth Form presence as do the various school productions, which include Sixth Form musicians, actors/actresses, dancers and the back stage crew.

 All students can take part in a range of activities such as Zumba, football, climbing, fitness on a Wednesday afternoon, or they can complete a level 2 Sports Leaders Award.
 There is a Sports Leadership Presentation evening which is organised and run by the level 2 leaders and the Sports Ambassadors.
 It celebrates the amazing community work our students have carried out over the year.

 All students in the Sixth Form have the opportunity to obtain a qualification in sports leadership.
 If taken through, and completed in year 13, the qualification also carries points for UCAS applications.